Apis mellifera intermissa: Taxonomy

 In Spanish honey bee populations, mtDNA haplotypes of African bee strains were found to be frequently present (Smith 1991, Garnery et al 1995) (Cornuet et al 1975, 1978, 1982, 1988; Ruttner 1988; Cornuet and Fresnaye 1989; Orante-Bermejos and Garcia-Fernandez 1995; Hepburn and Radloff 1996).
 Migrating honey bee populations formed the original colonies of honey bees in western Europe, landing to eventually populate the continent from Africa across the Straits of Gibraltar.

+Genomics

+In 2015, a draft genome sequence of Apis mellifera intermissa was published by Nizar Haddad and colleagues in Genomics Data.
+The study provided genomic data for the Algerian honey bee subspecies and contributed to research on the molecular characterization of North African honey bee populations.